irisnet/irishub/docs/cli-client/bank.md

 ## iriscli bank burn

-This command is used to burn tokens from your own address
+This command is used to burn tokens from your own address.

 ```bash
 iriscli bank burn --from=<key-name> --amount=<amount-to-burn> --fee=<native-fee> --chain-id=<chain-id>